fbngrm/DiscoPy/README.md

 ##How to use DiscoPy

-1. Drop your files
+1. *Drop your files*
-  *Drop your files to into the left table.
+   +Drop your files to into the left table.
-  *DiscoPy will guess the search query.
+   +DiscoPy will guess the search query.
 It will appear in the Release Name text field.
-  *DiscoPy will automatically search for the release if there is meta information available in your files.
+   +DiscoPy will automatically search for the release if there is meta information available in your files.

 2. Search
    *If the automatic search is not triggered, you can search manually.